nikhilpatel3/nick-pro/README.md

 [+]-- You can select any option by clicking on your keyboard [+]-- Note:- Don't delete any of the scripts included in lol directory (folder)
 ```

+## WARNING :
+***This tool is only for educational purpose.
+If you use this tool for other purposes except education we will not be responsible in such cases.***